-Reporting is also generally not required for an individual's minimum essential coverage for a month if that minimum essential coverage is offered only to individuals who are also covered by other minimum essential coverage for which reporting is required.
+Generally, reporting also is not required for an individual's minimum essential coverage for a month if that minimum essential coverage is offered only to individuals who also are covered by other minimum essential coverage for which reporting is required.
 For example, an insurance company offering a Medicare or TRICARE supplement for which only individuals enrolled in Medicare or TRICARE are eligible is not required to report coverage under the Medicare or TRICARE supplement.